Anxiety disorders affect close to 20% of Americans every year.

-For that reason, anxiety can be quite overwhelming, even impairing people’s ability to normally function.
+Anxiety can be quite overwhelming, even impairing people’s ability to function day to day.

-Whether you experience generalized anxiety disorder, panic disorder, social anxiety disorder, or phobias, here are 15 natural remedies for anxiety you can try today.
+Whether you experience generalized anxiety disorder, panic disorder, social anxiety disorder, or phobias, here are 15 natural remedies and lifestyle changes for anxiety you can try today.

 Healthy activity can serve as a helpful distraction from your worries, but exercise also works with your body’s chemistry to physically reduce anxiety.

-Exercise can actually increase the availability of neurotransmitters which your brain uses to reduce anxiety, including serotonin and gamma aminobutyric acid (GABA).
+Regular exercise can actually increase the availability of neurotransmitters which your brain uses to reduce anxiety, including serotonin and gamma-aminobutyric acid (GABA).

-One meta-analysis found that people who report higher levels of physical activity have lower levels of anxiety, and even brief periods of exercise can be beneficial.
+One meta-analysis found that people who report higher levels of physical activity have lower levels of anxiety, and even brief periods of exercise can play important roles in anxiety treatment.

 Caffeine may increase alertness, but it can also mimic anxiety symptoms—and in high doses, may actually trigger anxiety.